What are you looking for?

 What is the Local Plan?

-The consultation was run by Sevenoaks District Council (SDC), which is the local planning authority responsible for creating the Local Plan.
-SDC publishes all consultation documents, manages the formal response process, and collects feedback from residents, businesses, and organisations across the district.
-Edenbridge Town Council, like other town and parish councils, community groups, and individual residents, was able to participate as a consultee in this process.
-This involved reviewing the proposals and submitting our own formal response to SDC.
-Although we were not involved in running or managing the consultation itself, we hosted several drop-in sessions for residents to find out more about the proposals and how they could put forward their views.
+Throughout the process of developing The Plan, SDC has put the proposals out for public consultation at various regulation stages.
+The District Council publishes all consultation documents, manages the formal response process, and collects feedback from residents, businesses, and organisations across the district.
+Edenbridge Town Council, like other town and parish councils, community groups, and individual residents, is able to participate as a consultee in this process.
+This involves reviewing the proposals and submitting our own formal response to SDC.
+Although we are not involved in running or managing the Regulation consultations, we have hosted several drop-in sessions for residents to find out more about the proposals and how they could put forward their views.

 Our role is to represent Edenbridge’s interests by providing detailed feedback on how the proposed policies and site allocations might affect our town and its residents.
-We worked closely with a planning consultant to examine the documents and prepare our response.
-You can view our responses below.
+We work closely with a planning consultant to examine the documents and prepare our responses.
+You can view our responses to previous consultations below.

 By the end of 2026, SDC intends to submit the Local Plan for examination by the Planning Inspectorate.
 This submission will include all the comments made during the Regulation 19 publication.